karlpena/open-urls/README.md

   - For GNU/Linux, run:   ./open-urls-gnulinux.sh

 # updates
-- If you adapt this to run on other systems/browsers, feel free to submit the update and I will review and/or integrate it.
+- If you wish to adapt this to run on other systems/browsers, submit the update to me or this repo, and I will evaluate for inclusion integrate it.
 Thanks!

 # license
 - GPLv3

+# copyright
+- Copyright © Karl Pena 2018, 2019, 2020, 2021, 2022, 2023

+# crediting
+- Make sure to reference the author and project URL in any copies or derivative works: https://github.com/karlpena/open-urls